IMPORTANT THINGS YOU NEED TO KNOW

 Visiting Australia soon?
-If you are planning to do some driving in Australia for the first time, you need to familiarise yourself with these essential driving in Australia tips.
-As a local I will cover the most important things you need to know, whether you intend driving in the cities or rural areas.
+If you are planning to do some driving in Australia for the first time as a tourist, you need to familiarise yourself with these essential driving in Australia tips.
+As a local, I will cover the most important things you need to know, whether you intend driving in the cities or in rural areas.

 Above photo: Peterborough, on the Great Ocean Road, Victoria

 Driving in Australia is relatively easy and one of the safest countries in the world to drive in.
 You will soon appreciate the sheer vastness of the land and the diversity in landscape as you drive.
 Make sure to allow plenty of time for driving from one city or town to the next.
 Don’t try to drive everywhere, as it’s impossible.

 Before coming to Australia make sure to bring your driver’s license, if it’s in English, or an international driver’s permit in English from your home country, to be carried with you when driving at all times.

 1. Drive on the left

 First and foremost when driving in Australia, we drive on the LEFT side of the road.
 It is not Europe or America, so please remember to drive on the left, and stay on the left, unless overtaking.
 It will be challenging at first, particularly when turning, but you will get the hang of it in no time.
 Keep in mind oncoming traffic will pass on your right side.

 2. Steering wheel is on the right